keremunal751/prg-basics/02-TypesAndVariables/_TypesAndVariables.md

         \>\>\>

-1. In interactive mode, execute the following commands (enter a command and press Enter):
+1. In interactive mode, execute the following commands (enter a command and press Enter)

     1. 7 + 4
     1. (30 + 10) / 2